wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/2-entity-lists.md

-Entity Lists components allow a maker to surface a list of of Common Data Service records on a portal web page using configuration only.
+Entity Lists components allow a maker to surface a list of Common Data Service records on a portal web page using configuration only.
 Entity lists are defined using model-driven app views and can be further configured to filter data based on entity permissions and have additional features enabled such as running workflows and navigating to show detail records.

 ## Creating an entity list